Adebisi Akande: Background

 He was elected on the Unity Party of Nigeria (UPN) platform.
 Akande was described as the nephew of Chief Bola Ige.

 Governorship

-Akande was elected governor of Osun State in the 1999 Osun State gubernatorial election, running for the Alliance for Democracy (AD) party, which had recently formed as a political arm of the Yoruba socio-cultural organization Afenifere.

-He succeeded Col. Theophilus Bamigboye, who had been named as the military administrator of the State in August 1998, and who handed over power on 29 May 1999.
+Akande was elected governor of Osun State in the 1999 Osun State gubernatorial election, under the platform of Alliance for Democracy (AD), which had been recently formed as a political arm of the Yoruba socio-cultural organization Afenifere.
+He succeeded Col. Theophilus Bamigboye, who had been the military administrator of the State from August 1998, and who handed over power on 29 May 1999.
 On 31 May 1999, Akande inaugurated the second Assembly in Osun State.

-In January 2000, the Osun State government sacked 143 staff of the Osun State Broadcasting Corporation, following the governor’s earlier vow to trim the state’s work force.
+In January 2000, the Osun State government sacked 143 staff of the Osun State Broadcasting Corporation, following the governor's earlier vow to trim the state's work force.

 Akande dissolved the state Council of Obas and Chiefs in 2001, on the ground that it was too large.
 The dissolution may have been caused by a dispute between the then head of the royal council, the Ooni of Ile-Ife and Akande, in turn part of a face-off between Akande and the deputy governor, Iyiola Omisore.

 A November 2001 appraisal of Osun State said that Akande was battling an unfriendly work force, and the state was also troubled by long-standing violence between the Ife and Modakeke clans.
 However, Akande had implemented his party's programs for providing free education and free medical care, and had improved water supplies.

 A different appraisal, two months later, noting the governor had recently survived an impeachment attempt, said that rather than improving social services and generating employment, after two years in power Akande had implemented massive staff lay offs in the public service, and had caused virtual collapse of public infrastructure.

 On 24 December 2001, Akande's supporter, Bola Ige, the minister of justice, was murdered in his house in Ibadan.